atroutt/atroutt.github.io/README.md

 If you're NOT Audrey, seriously, there are probably more interesting things to do.
 Like watching paint dry.
 Or learning interpretive dance.

 ## Testing
 Again, this is *my* site.
 So, unless you're me (Audrey), why are you testing this?
 Did you find a bug?
 Are you trying to help?
 That's... unexpectedly nice of you.
-Anyway, if I (Audrey) need to test my own site, here's what I'd do:
+Anyway, here are some basic ai-generated tips:

 As this is a simple static website, testing is primarily manual:
 1. **Visual Inspection:**